 Arduino - Keypad

-The keypad is widely used in many applications such as password input in the door lock, password and money amount input in ATM, key in calculator ...
+The keypad is widely used in many devices such as door lock, ATM, calculator...

 |1||×||Arduino UNO or Genuino UNO|

 The keypad is a set of buttons arranged in rows and columns (called matrix).
 Each button is called key

 Keypad has various types.
 Two popular types for DIY projects are keypad 3x4 (12 keys) and keypad 4x4 (16 keys).

 Keypad pins are divided into two groups: row and column.

 Keypad 3x4 has 7 pins: 4 row-pins (R1, R2, R3, R4) and 3 column-pin (C1, C2, C3).

 Keypad 4x4 has 8 pins: 4 row-pins (R1, R2, R3, R4) and 4 column-pin (C1, C2, C3, C4).